 (Please note that the improvements which we mentioned above are measured against the base of a standard aluminium window product with annealed or laminated glass.)

 Low-E & Insulated Glazing, a high performance combination…

 To achieve optimally efficient U-Values, Low-E (low-emissivity) glass or Low-E coating in combination with double-glazed units are appropriate.

-Low-E glass out-performs all the other coating and tints.
-The coatings is designed to minimize the amount of ultraviolet and infrared light that can pass through glass without compromising on the actual visible light that it allows to pass through.
+Low-E glass out-performs all other coatings and tints.
+The coatings are designed to minimise the amount of ultraviolet and infrared light that can pass through glass without compromising on the actual visible light that it allows to pass through.

 Product testing in accordance with SANS204 shows that the U-values of your windows can be reduced by 23%.
 You can do this by replacing regular annealed or laminated glass with Low-E glass.
 Simply doing this can be enough to comply with the National Energy Act when it comes to certain residential and commercial buildings.

 In the last 30 years double glazing, also called insulated glazing (IG), has become a highly efficient method to shield your indoors from harsh outside climates.

 In double glazed units, two glass panes are separated by a space which is vacuum sealed and typically filled with dehydrated air.
 This system drastically reduces heat transference through the window units.
 For increased thermal performance, this vacuum-sealed space is often filled with inert gases like argon or xenon.